atomone-hub/genesis/CONSTITUTION.md

 AtomOne Hub can be done only through the AtomOne Hub's governance.

-Every Cosmonaut has the right to receive benefits from their engagement in the AtomOne Hub, including rights derived from held or staked ATOMS in line with the provisions of this Constitution.
+Every Cosmonaut has the right to receive benefits from their engagement in the AtomOne Hub, including rights derived from held or staked ATONEs in line with the provisions of this Constitution.

-Every Citizen allows the Governance of the AtomOne Hub to restrict their staked ATOM property by partial or full slashing according to their voting activity.
+Every Citizen allows the Governance of the AtomOne Hub to restrict their staked ATONE property by partial or full slashing according to their voting activity.

 ## Part 2 Governance